Protected Areas in Australia

 Marine Protected Areas

-The majority of Commonwealth Marine Protected Areas declared under the EPBC Act are managed by the Marine and Biodiversity Division of the Australian Government Department of the Environment and Water Resources under delegation from the Director of National Parks.
+The majority of Commonwealth Marine Protected Areas declared under the EPBC Act are managed by the Marine Division of the Department of Sustainability, Environment, Water, Population and Communities under delegation from the Director of National Parks.
 The Heard Island and McDonald Islands Marine Reserve is managed by the Australian Antarctic Division under delegation from the Director.

 These parks and reserves, which are located generally in remote areas, protect tropical islands as well as cays and temperate and sub-Antarctic marine environments.